-- 2 Browse to locate the file containing the computers to be imported and select Exclude Computers. - 3 Expand the treeview to locate the object you want to exclude. - You can press Ctrl to select multiple objects. - 4 Click Exclude. - 5 Select the file and click Open to start the import.
+- 2 Browse to locate the file containing the computers to be imported and select Exclude Computers. - 3 Expand the treeview to locate the object you want to exclude.

+5 Select the file and click Open to start the import.

 File Storage Analysis Discovery: Decide what to collect from any server in the discovery